mistakia/nano-community/docs/getting-started-devs/getting-started.md

 1. **Send block**: the sender broadcasts an operation that deducts the balance of their account by the amount they are sending
 2. **Receive block**: the receiver broadcasts an operation that references the sender's operation and increases the balance of their account by the amount sent to them

 Once the send block is confirmed by the network, the transaction is irreversible and the receiver can broadcast a receive block at any point in the future to update their balance and use the funds sent to them.
+Thus, the total amount of nano across send blocks without a corresponding receive block is referred to as a "Receivable Balance".

 ## Accessing the Network

 The most common way to access the network is through RPC commands to either a local or public node.

 - <a href="https://docs.nano.org/commands/rpc-protocol/" target="_blank">RPC Documentation</a>
-- <a href="https://nano.casa/public-nodes" target="_target">Public Nodes Tracker (nano.casa)</a>
+- <a href="https://nano.casa/public-nodes" target="_blank">Public Nodes Tracker (nano.casa)</a>
-- <a href="https://publicnodes.somenano.com/" target="_target">Public Nodes Tracker (somenano.com)</a>
+- <a href="https://publicnodes.somenano.com/" target="_blank">Public Nodes Tracker (somenano.com)</a>
 - [Running a node](/getting-started-devs/running-a-node)

 ## Basics